seriousm4x/UpSnap/README.md

 You can use the [docker-compose](docker-compose.yml) example.
 See the comments in the file for customization.

 ### Non-root docker user:

+You will loose the ability to add network devices via the scan page.

 Create the mount point first: